pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [JContainers SE](https://www.nexusmods.com/skyrimspecialedition/mods/16495): Download VR version.\
 [Save Unbaker VR](https://www.nexusmods.com/skyrimspecialedition/mods/86265)\
 [UIExtensions](https://www.nexusmods.com/skyrimspecialedition/mods/17561): This mod is a soft requirement for many mods.
 Modders often forget to mention it because not having it doesn't break critical things.\
 [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080): Download the Anniversary edition in the Main.
-Delete SKSE directory to delete skee64.dll and skee64.ini.\
+Delete `SKSE` directory of this mod to delete `skee64.dll` and `skee64.ini`.\
 [RacemenuVR](https://www.nexusmods.com/skyrimspecialedition/mods/156898)\
 [SkyPatcher](https://www.nexusmods.com/skyrimspecialedition/mods/106659): Download VR version.\
 [FSMP - Faster HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/57339): Download Main.
 Do not download XML VR which is not for 3BA body.
 For my system, I choose VR, NOT CUDA, AVX, No MCM - Extreme performance in the installer.
 The best options depend on your CPU type.
 Read this [wiki](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX) and decide it for yourself.\